3T MRI scanning in Haywards Heath

 Why choose Nuffield Health Haywards Heath Hospital for your 3T MRI scan?

 Nuffield Health Haywards Heath Hospital operates a state-of-the-art, standalone MRI suite.
-The technologically advanced 3T MRI scanner is one of very few located across The South East and can be accessed throughout the week, giving patients more flexibility on booking appointments.
+The technologically advanced 3T MRI scanner is one of very few located across the South East and can be accessed throughout the week, from 8am to 8pm, giving patients more flexibility when booking appointments.

 Our modern suite offers an improved all round patient experience, availability for more complex scans in a shorter timeframe and extremely high quality imaging.